-1 Introduction 1 1.1 AEC Sector, Sustainability and BIM 2 1.2 Purpose of this handbook 4 1.3 How to use this handbook 5 1.4 Target groups 6 2 Where are we now?
+1 Introduction 1 1.1 Construction sector, Sustainability and BIM 2 1.2 Purpose of this handbook 4 1.3 How to use this handbook 5 1.4 Target groups 6 2 Where are we now?
 Background analysis 7 2.1 BIM and public sector stakeholder needs 8 2.2 Literature review 9 2.3 On-site data collection: interviews and online survey results 11 3 Is BIM cost-effective for public entities?
-Development of Cost-Benefit Analysis tool 15 3.1 Approach: CBA, BIM and public authorities 16 3.2 Methodology: model for identifying and measuring potential costs and benefits 17 3.3 Guide: step-by-step procedure to simulate cost-benefit analysis 22 4 How to practice the CBA tool?
-29 Validation through case studies 4.1 Case study 1 - Conversion of an old building in a sport centre 30 4.2 Case study 2 - Maintenance and renovation project of a road 34 4.3 Case study 3 - New port construction project 38 4.4 Case study 4 - Renovation project for a public building 42 4.5 Case study 5 - BIM verification project 46 4.6 Case study 6 - New residential building construction project 50 5 Conclusions 55 6 Abbreviations 57
+Development of Cost-Benefit Analysis tool 15 3.1 Approach: CBA, BIM and public authorities 16 3.2 Methodology: model for identifying and measuring potential costs and benefits 17 3.3 Guide: step-by-step procedure to simulate cost-benefit analysis 27 4 How to practice the CBA tool?
+33 4.1 Validation through tender examples The validation of the cost-benefit analysis tool 35 4.2 Tender example 1 - Conversion of an old building in a sport centre 36 4.3 Tender example 2 - Maintenance and renovation project of a road 40 4.4 Tender example 3 - New port construction project 44 4.5 Tender example 4 - Renovation project for a public building 48 4.6 Tender example 5 - New public administrative building construction project 52 4.7 Tender example 6 - New residential building construction project 56 5 Conclusions 61 6 Abbreviations 63